eldoy/waveorb-site/app/markdown/doc/command-line.md

 # Specify the template name, the default name is 'default'
 waveorb create myapp default
 ```
 The default application is a fully working app with pages, layouts, actions, uploads, login, payment and much more.
 Read through the source code to learn more.
-Remove the thing your don't need.
+Remove the things you don't need.

 ### Deploy
 The `waveorb deploy` command copies `app`, `dist`, `package.json` and `package-lock.json` files to the VPS server.
 It then runs `npm install` and restarts the app.